 Add Roche/454 SFF Sequence Data

-A “Completed Successfully” window should appear to indicate that your datasets was added to the CloVR VM and the new dataset should be listed under “Data Sets” on the web interface.
+A “Completed Successfully” window should appear to indicate that your datasets were added to the CloVR VM and the new dataset should be listed under “Data Sets” on the web interface.

 Add Illumina FASTQ Sequence Data